Ever wonder if you are really special?

 “Please don’t leave!
 You have not offended my child.
 He is not crying in offense; he is weeping for you.
 He is crying because he realizes that all the pain he has known, you have known.
 Mr. Roever, he is crying for you!”

 Have you ever had a ten-year-old Iraqi boy cry for you?
 Have you?
-I think not.
+Probably not.
 I had a ten-year-old Iraqi boy cry for me.
 I am special.
 I am very special.

 You may not suffer physical scars, but you are special, nonetheless.
-You are not a nonentity in a mass of nonentities— you are special because God created you, a unique, special human being.
-God says that He knit you together (made you special) in your mother’s womb and that you are wonderfully made.3
+You are not a nonentity in a mass of nonentities—you are special because God created you, a unique, special human being.
+God says that He knit you together (made you special) in your mother’s womb.
+And that you are wonderfully made (Psalm 139:13–14).

 I challenge you to celebrate your specialness as I celebrate mine.
 Yes, I can honestly, genuinely give thanks always for all things, including my specialness.